 - 2ml caramel essence

-Place all the ingredients in a heavy based pan.
-Heat on a medium heat until butter has melted and sugar has dissolved.
-Cook on a very low heat for another 3-4 minutes, stirring continuously.
+Place all the ingredients in a heavy-based pan.
+Heat on medium heat until the butter has melted and sugar has dissolved.
+Cook on very low heat for another 3-4 minutes, stirring continuously.
 Remove from heat.

-Serve donut dippers and sauce while still warm.
+Serve these donut dippers and sauce while still warm, it is even better than Dunkin’s.
 Enjoy!